jessicaloohw/SLIT-Net/Datasets/White_Light/README.md

-Download .tif images and put in this folder.
+Please download the .tif images from: [to insert link]